4 Recent Highlights in Content Strategy Writing

-For those of us in the content strategy field — which, judging by this tweet and chart, is a number growing daily — it’s been a great last few weeks for reading.
+For those of us in the content strategy field, it’s been a great last few weeks for reading.
 Maybe the lead-up to CONFAB 2012 (which two of us at TOKY are attending) has created some extra kick in content strategists’ steps.
 Whatever the reason, I thought I’d briefly gather up some of our favorite recent articles on the subject.

 In “Tinker, Tailor, Content Strategist,” published at A List Apart, Rachel Lovinger argues that we must strive for “mastery” of our subject, since “the content strategist must advocate for content at all stages of a project.”
 She continues:

 Upholding the content vision through an entire project is no easy task, and sometimes it means having to compromise.
 But we must aim to optimize each one of those elements—business goals, editorial mission, user expectations, design vision, the content production process, and technological capabilities—by having them work in concert with each other.
 That means keeping a lot of lines of thought going at once.
 It also means trying to coordinate between a bunch of different stakeholders who sometimes have conflicting needs and sometimes barely speak the same language.

 In that same issue of A List Apart, Lovinger published “Content Modeling: A Master Skill,” delving deeply into one of the key tools in our arsenal.
 Again, it’s quickly apparent that CS work is done in tight collaboration with others:

 The content model both influences and is influenced by the work of several other disciplines.
 A content model helps clarify requirements and encourages collaboration between the designers, the developers creating the CMS, and the content creators.